 Federal Challenge

 The December 2025 EO is a follow up to Executive Order 14179.
 The December 2025 EO announced an Administration policy to establish a “minimally burdensome” national standard for AI (Sec.
 2).
 The December 2025 EO does not define what is a “minimally burdensome” standard, and it recognizes that there is not yet a national standard.
 Despite this lack of clarity, the December 2025 EO orders the Secretary of Commerce, within 90 days and in consultation with various advisors, to evaluate and identify any state AI laws that are not “minimally burdensome.”
-This evaluation should identify laws that require AI models to alter their truthful outputs, or that require them to disclose or report information in a manner that would violate the First Amendment or any other provision of the Constitution (Sec 4).
+This evaluation should identify laws that require AI models to “alter their truthful outputs,” or that require them to disclose or report information in a manner that would violate the First Amendment or any other provision of the Constitution (Sec 4).

 The December 2025 EO also orders the U.S. Attorney General, within 30 days, to establish a new AI Litigation Task Force to challenge “onerous [state] laws that conflict with the policy” (Sec.
 3).
 Any state having such onerous AI laws is subject to losing its congressionally approved non-deployment funds under the Broadband Equity, Access, and Deployment Program, which provides funding for workforce development, enhancing 911 networks, and AI-supportive telecommunications infrastructure, among other things (Sec.
 5).

+Given the Administration’s policy of restricting and pre-empting state AI regulation, it seems likely that the AI Litigation Task Force will challenge the RAISE Act, the TFAIA, and possibly other state AI laws.
+The outcome, however, is less clear.
 And it may not be long before the RAISE Act and other state AI laws are challenged.
 On January 9, 2026, the Justice Department announced that the AI Litigation Task Force called for in the December 2025 EO has been established.